rufio-tf2/reed-hud/README.md

 Due to the removal of the `extendfreeze` command, I'm trying a modified version of KBNHud's minimal class selection screen.

-The changes that I made to the screen are to anchor it to the right of the screen to get it out of the way, and I swapped the custom fonts to built-in fonts.
+The changes that I made to the screen are to anchor it to the left side of the screen to get it out of the way, and I swapped the custom fonts to built-in fonts.

 <img src="docs/classselection-2.png" alt="Image of new Class Selection screen">